mjoshy2/PLAssignment1/README.md

 4. use immutability and functional style to compute the number of names starting with each letter (don't include a letter if no name stars with it).

 Keep the printing of the results separate from the code/function that does the actual work and returns the result.

-Start with one language.
-Write code in that languages, evolve it using reviews.
-Once you've completed code in one language (and gotten a satisfactory review), then create in second language.
-Once that's completed, proceed to the third language, while using reviews in each step.